 We did some research and decided upon Picture This Ballooning after reading many good reviews about them online.
 It was fuss-free and efficient, with everything from payment to important information done online and through email.

-We were now instructed to enter the basket, and off we went in efficiently.
-The flame is still going strong, and we were given the opportunity to snap some pictures, including of ourselves by the wonderful Marco.
+We were now instructed to enter the basket, and off we went efficiently.
+The flame is still going strong, and we were allowed to snap some pictures, including of ourselves by the wonderful Marco.

-Floating above the clouds, we could see nothing but the hills in the horizon, as well as the river of clouds.
+Floating above the clouds, we could see nothing but the hills on the horizon, as well as the river of clouds.
 We were speechless.
 It was such an amazing and beautiful view.
-At this point, Viktor expertly manoeuvred the hot air balloon towards the East, so we would all be looking at that direction.
+At this point, Viktor expertly manoeuvred the hot air balloon towards the East, so we would all be looking in that direction.

 “Ladies and gentlemen, I present to you, the sunrise.”

-It was the most breath-taking view we have ever seen in our life.
-Floating at some 3,000 feet above ground, in an hot air balloon, breathing in the freshest air one can think of, and looking at the glorious sun gently rise from behind the mountains.
+It was the most breathtaking view we have ever seen in our lives.
+Floating at some 3,000 feet above the ground, in a hot air balloon, breathing in the freshest air one can think of, and looking at the glorious sun gently rise from behind the mountains.
 This has got to be on everyone’s bucket list, and we promptly ticked this off ours.